TimBoleslawsky/data-science-vault/Notes/Feature Selection.md

 ```

 ## Embedded Methods
 Feature selection is built into the model training process — the algorithm selects features as part of optimization.
 Models with regularization (like Lasso) naturally shrink coefficients of less useful features to zero.
-More on regularization here: [[Regularization]].
+More on regularization here: [Regularization](Regularization.md).

 ``` python
 from sklearn.linear_model import Lasso